 The first task is to define an organization.
-SCM uses these terms to describe your company:
+SCM uses these terms to describe the network:

 - Organization A company representing an end customer.
 You can assign administrative rights to individual administrator accounts per organization.
 You can also manage appliances and licensing per organization. - Site A physical location of one or more office buildings, a hosting center, or a cloud location that make up the organization.
-A site houses a SteelConnect gateway or SteelHead SD appliances and uses a permanent DNS alias.
+A site houses a SteelConnect gateway and uses a permanent DNS alias.
 Every site requires a local network zone and at least one internet uplink.
 When you create a site, the zone is automatically created and an uplink is automatically created for the internet path. - Zone Zones are at the center of an SD-WAN network.
-A zone is equivalent to a Layer 2 IP segment within a site.
-Zones define subnets and VLANs on gateways.
+Layer 2 network segments or VLANs within sites that are VLAN-tagged traffic.
+A zone always has a VLAN tag assigned to it.
 Every site has at least one zone and can have multiple zones.
 When you create a site, SteelConnect automatically adds a default zone.